ozaner/ozanerhansha.github.io-OLD/_posts/math/prob-notes/00-0-0-prob-notes-1.md

 date: 2018-12-24
 tags: math probability-theory
 ---
-Notes for *A First Course in Probability* Ch.
-1 - Combinatorics
+My notes on Ross' *A First Course in Probability*.
+Chapter 1 - Combinatorics
 ## Basic Principle of Counting
 The basic principle of counting states that if two events are independent and the first has $m$ possible outcomes and the second has $n$ possible outcomes, then the events taken together have $mn$ possible outcomes.